-- FOR the election of each of the three directors nominated by our Board and named in this proxy statement as Class II directors (Proposal No. 1); - FOR The amendment of the Company's certificate of amendment to reflect new Delaware law provisions regarding officer exculpation (Proposal No. 2); - FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023 (Proposal No. 3); and - In the discretion of the named proxy holders regarding any other matters properly presented for a vote at the Annual Meeting.
+- FOR the election of each of the three directors nominated by our Board and named in this proxy statement as Class III directors (Proposal No. 1); - FOR the approval, on an advisory basis, of the compensation of our named executive officers as disclosed in this proxy statement (Proposal No. 2); - FOR the option of every "one year" as the frequency with which stockholders are provided an advisory vote on executive compensation (Proposal No. 3); - FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2024 (Proposal No. 4); and - In the discretion of the named proxy holders regarding any other matters properly presented for a vote at the Annual Meeting.

 Street Name Stockholders.
 If you are a street name stockholder and you do not provide your broker, bank or other nominee that holds your shares with voting instructions, then your broker, bank or other nominee will determine if it has discretion to vote on each matter.
 Brokers do not have discretion to vote on non-routine matters.
-Proposal No. 1 (election of directors) and Proposal No. 2 (amendment of the Company's certificate of incorporation) are non-routine matters, while Proposal No. 3 (ratification of appointment of independent registered public accounting firm) is a routine matter.
-As a result, if you do not provide voting instructions to your broker, bank or other nominee, then your broker, bank or other nominee may not vote your shares with respect to Proposal Nos.
-1 and 2, which would result in a "broker non-vote," but may, in its discretion, vote your shares with respect to Proposal No. 3.
+Proposal No. 1 (election of directors), Proposal No. 2 (the Say-on-Pay Vote), and Proposal No. 3 (the frequency of future Say-on-Pay Votes) are non-routine matters, while Proposal No. 4 (ratification of appointment of independent registered public accounting firm) is a routine matter.
+As a result, if you do not provide voting instructions to your broker, bank or other nominee, then your broker, bank or other nominee may not vote your shares with respect to Proposal No. 1, Proposal No. 2 or Proposal No. 3, which would result in a "broker non-vote," but may, in its discretion, vote your shares with respect to Proposal No. 4.
 For additional information regarding broker non-votes, see "What are the effects of abstentions and broker non-votes?" below.